bids-standard/bids-website/docs/blog/posts/2025-04-17-steering-group-minutes.md

 -   Yarik: I think we should aim to translate such presentations into specific *actionable* items on how to improve BIDS

--   e.g. here the idea from SDS to provide custom jsonschemas for extra validation of some .json files. that somewhat relates to an issue where I added a comment now: <https://github.com/bids-standard/bids-2-devel/issues/74#issuecomment-2813819345>
+-   for example here the idea from SDS to provide custom jsonschemas for extra validation of some .json files. that somewhat relates to an issue where I added a comment now: <https://github.com/bids-standard/bids-2-devel/issues/74#issuecomment-2813819345>

 ### Copenhagen Meeting